Minimally entangled typical thermal states versus matrix product purifications for the simulation of equilibrium states and time evolution: Comparison for static correlators

 \subsection{Procedures to compare efficiencies}

-In this section we compare the efficiencies of METTS and matrix product purifications, by studying accuracies of static thermal correlation functions for fixed computation costs.
+In this section, we compare the efficiencies of METTS and matrix product purifications, by studying accuracies of static thermal correlation functions for fixed computation costs.
 To this purpose, accuracies are quantified by the deviations of the obtained expectation values from exact or quasi-exact data as described in appendix~\ref{Appx:ReferenceData}.
 For the error of $N$ METTS, we generate several sets of $N$ subsequent samples, and take the root mean square of the average deviations from the reference data in each set.
-The computation cost is quantified in a largely implementation- and platform-independent way as a function of the MPS bond dimensions $D_i=D_i(\beta,t)$ as detailed in appendix~\ref{Appx:Computation_cost}.
+The computation cost due to evolving MPS in imaginary-time (and also real-time in section~\ref{Sec:Response}) is quantified in a fashion that is largely independent of the chosen implementation, time step, and platform, as a function of the MPS bond dimensions $D_i=D_i(\beta,t)$ as detailed in appendix~\ref{Appx:Computation_cost}.
 For METTS, we average the computation costs of the sample sets.

 To take the interplay between statistical and truncation errors (section~\ref{Sec:METTS_StatisticsVsTrunc}) into account in the assessment of the performances of METTS and purifications, we proceed as follows.
 We choose a truncation threshold $\epsP$ for the purification and determine the theoretical computation cost of the simulation.
 Then we produce METTS samples, using different truncation thresholds $\epsM$, and fix the sample set size $N$ for each $\epsM$ by the quotient of the purification cost and the average cost per METTS sample such that, for each truncation threshold, the total computation costs of both methods are equal.
 In the figures, we only present the results for the truncation thresholds $\epsM$ that yield the best results, i.e., those $\epsM$ that approximately minimize the error for fixed computation cost, as well as the results for two nearby values of $\epsM$.